Chongran-Zhao/Calibration-Hyperelasticity/README.md

     return params['C1'] * (I1 - 3)**2
 ```

-You can then reference `InvariantModels.MyNewModel` in `driver.py`.
+You can then reference your model in the GUI.
 The kinematic solver handles the derivative derivations automatically.

 ## 📝 Notes